 - City of Literature?
 Opposing Cuts to Edinburgh Public Libraries

 I vlogged about my experiences as a PhD researcher on my YouTube channel.
 I presented a PechaKucha talk about this vlog to the 2017 ‘LLC Blethers’ event.
 Inciting Sparks published a video of my presentation here.

 Other academic work

+I currently combine technical with academic expertise as a Learning Technologist for the school of Philosophy, Psychology and Language Sciences at the University of Edinburgh.
 Prior to my PhD, I worked with academic research, blogs, events and repositories in my role as a Digital Resources Assistant for the School of Advanced Study at the University of London (see ‘Work’ tab, above) from 2015-16.
 I also worked for the College of Humanities and Social Sciences web team at the University of Edinburgh as an editorial assistant, in 2015.

 My undergraduate MA was in English Language and Literature, also from Edinburgh, in 2012.
 I graduated with first-class honours.
 My dissertation title was ‘Mirrors of Worlds: is a Secondary World by necessity an allegorical or satiric comment on the Primary World?’.
-It considered the Gormenghast trilogy by Mervyn Peake, the Lord of the Rings trilogy by J. R. R. Tolkien, and Phantastes by George Macdonald, and the nature of the link between the Secondary Worlds created in these texts, and the Primary World of our own reality.
-I also spent the third year of this degree on exchange at the University of Queensland.

-Inm 2012 I also received a Carnegie Undergraduate Vacation Scholarship for a six-week creative writing project, details of which can be found under the ‘Writing’ tab, above.
+In 2012 I also received a Carnegie Undergraduate Vacation Scholarship for a six-week creative writing project, details of which can be found under the ‘Writing’ tab, above.